Heineken Experience: Redesign

-In renovating this visitor experience, the brewery tour was designed to educate the public on the process of pilsner brewing as well as to bringing the Heineken product and brand to life.
+In renovating this visitor experience, the brewery tour was designed to educate the public on the process of pilsner brewing as well as to bring the Heineken product and brand to life.
 As described by branding expert Bob Rogers of BRC Imagination Arts, an experience design firm based in Burbank, California, commissioned to design the visitor center renovations: "We wanted to bring back the connection with beer-making, and the history of Heineken, to help people see it, touch it, taste it".

 European Route of Industrial Heritage Site

 While the original brewing facility which houses the Heineken Experience is an historic landmark for the Heineken company, it serves also as an Anchor Point on the European Route of Industrial Heritage.
 The European Route of Industrial Heritage presents 845 sites in 29 European countries.
 Of these, 66 Anchor Points comprise the ERIH main route.
 In whole, eleven Regional Routes host the industrial history of the European landscape in detail, and all sites relate to ten European Theme Routes which show the diversity of European industrial history and their common roots.